durreshahwar01/assignment-1-team-int-elligence/README.md

 There Lastly must be a zero vector where ```Vect(a,b) + e = Vect(a,b)```.
 In this case the e is equal to Vect(0,0) since 0 is an integer, and ```Vect(a,b) + Vect(0,0) = Vect(a + 0, b + 0) = Vect(a,b)```

 Of course this is all great for a subspace of VectR2<int> where the integers defined within the vector are values that are equal or less than the memory.
+Since all of these proofs were considered for no hardware limitations, or that the numbers were within those limits, we considered this to be a vector space.

-In the case of overflow, the system can produce a value where the value is not an integer.
+In the case of overflow, the system can produce undefined behaviour.
 This combined with the fact that we cannot store every real integer means that the space fails.
+Since there is one case where VecR2<int> is not closed under addition and scalar multiplication, we can conclude that due to hardware limitations, VecR2<int> is not a vecor space.

 ## Question 4